Louise Haigh: Return to cabinet (2026–present)

+Haigh was one of the key figures in Labour party leadership and Prime Minister hopeful Andy Burnham's 2026 Makerfield by-election victory and his leadership campaign.
+The New Statesman reported that, consequently, Haigh had "more power than many of the colleagues she left behind in cabinet".

+On 20 July 2026, Haigh was appointed First Secretary of State, Chancellor of the Duchy of Lancaster, and Minister for the Cabinet Office under Burnham.

 Political positions

 Haigh was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015, although she later said she regretted this decision.
 She then supported and campaigned for Andy Burnham.
 In the 2016 Labour leadership election, Haigh supported Owen Smith.

 Haigh supported the Britain Stronger in Europe campaign during the 2016 European Union membership referendum.

-Haigh has previously called for compulsory online education alongside sex and relationships education in schools.
+In 2016, Haigh called for compulsory online education alongside sex and relationships education in schools.

 In the 2020 leadership election, Haigh chaired the leadership campaign of Lisa Nandy, who came third to Keir Starmer.
 She also nominated Angela Rayner for deputy in the 2020 deputy leadership election, which Rayner won.

 Personal life

-In August 2025 it was reported Haigh was in a relationship with former SDLP leader, and Member of Parliament for Foyle, Colum Eastwood.
+In August 2025, it was reported Haigh was in a relationship with former SDLP leader, and Member of Parliament for Foyle, Colum Eastwood.